-Use this for: People who think your product won’t meet their needs, or who are hesitant to switch from the industry standard.
+Best for: Learning to overcome objections from people who think your product won’t meet their needs, or who are hesitant to switch from the industry standard.

 Points to touch on:

-- Why your product/service is better than your competitors
+- Why your product/service is better for them than your competitors

 - Finding their pain points and explaining how you could help